dimroc/dotfiles/README.md

 1. Create soft links from your **home directory** to this repo's folder:

     ```
-    ~$ ./workspace/dotfiles/create_symlinks.sh ~/workspace/dotfiles
+    ~$ ./workspace/dotfiles/create_symlinks.sh # Where ./workspace/dotfiles is the location of this repo
     ```

-    `./workspace/dotfiles` should be the folder of this repo

 2. Copy `gituserconfig.template` to `gituserconfig` in the repo's folder and add your personal information.